aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M05-Unit 6 Create a front door for a highly available web application using the Azure portal.md

 # Module 05: Unit 6 Create a Front Door for a highly available web application using the Azure portal

-## Lab scenario
-In this lab, you will set up an Azure Front Door configuration that pools two instances of a web application that runs in different Azure regions.
-This configuration directs traffic to the nearest site that runs the application.
-Azure Front Door continuously monitors the web application.
-You will demonstrate automatic failover to the next available site when the nearest site is unavailable.
-The network configuration is shown in the following diagram:
+In this lab, you will create two instances of a web app to ensure redundancy and load balancing.
+Next, you will set up Azure Front Door for your application to provide high availability and performance by routing traffic to the nearest available instance.
+Finally, you will view Azure Front Door in action, observing how it efficiently manages and distributes incoming traffic to your web app instances.
+This setup helps ensure your application is resilient and responsive to user demands.

 ## Lab objectives
 In this lab, you will complete the following tasks: